 NMFS provided prior notice and an opportunity for public comment on the regulations establishing the criteria and procedures for implementing a DAM zone.
 Providing prior notice and opportunity for comment on this action, pursuant to those regulations, would be impracticable because it would prevent NMFS from executing its functions to protect and reduce serious injury and mortality of endangered right whales.
 The regulations establishing the DAM program are designed to enable the agency to help protect unexpected concentrations of right whales.
 In order to meet the goals of the DAM program, the agency needs to be able to create a DAM zone and implement restrictions on fishing gear as soon as possible once the criteria are triggered and NMFS determines that a DAM restricted zone is appropriate.
-If NMFS were to provide prior notice and an opportunity for public comment upon the creation of a DAM restricted zone, the aggregated right whales would be vulnerable to entanglement which could result in serious injury and mortality.
+If NMFS were to provide prior notice and an opportunity for public comment upon the creation of a

+DAM restricted zone, the aggregated right whales would be vulnerable to entanglement which could result in serious injury and mortality.
 Additionally, the right whales would most likely move on to another location before NMFS could implement the restrictions designed to protect them, thereby rendering the action obsolete.
 Therefore, pursuant to 5 U.S.C.
-553(b)(B), the AA finds that good cause exists to waive prior notice and an opportunity to comment on this action to implement a DAM restricted zone to reduce the risk of entanglement of endangered right whales in commercial lobster trap/pot and anchored gillnet gear as such procedures would be impracticable.
+553(b)(B), the AA finds that good cause exists to waive prior notice and an opportunity to comment on this action to extend a DAM restricted zone to reduce the risk of entanglement of endangered right whales in commercial lobster trap/pot and anchored gillnet gear as such procedures would be impracticable.

 For the same reasons, the AA finds that, under 5 U.S.C.
 553(d)(3), good cause exists to waive the 30-day delay in effective date.
 If NMFS were to delay for 30 days the effective date of this action, the aggregated right whales would be vulnerable to entanglement, which could cause serious injury and mortality.
-Additionally, right whales would likely move to another location between the time NMFS approved the action creating the DAM restricted zone and the time it went into effect, thereby rendering the action obsolete and ineffective.
-Nevertheless, NMFS recognizes the need for fishermen to have time to either modify or remove (if not in compliance with the required restrictions) their gear from a DAM zone once one is approved.
-Thus, NMFS makes this action effective 2 days after the date of publication of this document in the Federal Register.
-NMFS will also endeavor to provide notice of this action to fishermen through other means upon issuance of the rule by the AA, thereby providing approximately 3 additional days of notice while the Office of the Federal Register processes the document for publication.
+Additionally, right whales would likely move to another location between the time NMFS approved the action extending the DAM restricted zone and the time it went into effect, thereby rendering the action obsolete and ineffective.
+NMFS will endeavor to provide notice of this action to fishermen through other means as soon as the AA signs the action, thereby providing approximately 3 additional days of notice regarding the extension of the DAM zone while the Office of the Federal Register processes the document for publication.